Justin Chatwin: 2001–2004: Early work

 Chatwin made his debut in the musical comedy Josie and the Pussycats (2001), in which he played an enthusiastic fan.
 The film, based on the Archie Comics series and the Hanna-Barbera cartoon of the same name, was a commercial failure upon its initial release, but has enjoyed later success as a cult film.

 Soon after, Chatwin starred as John Spencer in the two-part miniseries Christy, Choices of the Heart.
 He went on to guest-star in several television series including Smallville, Mysterious Ways, Night Visions, Just Cause, Glory Days, Beyond Belief: Fact or Fiction and Taken, playing also a juvenile delinquent in the television film The Incredible Mrs. Ritchie (2003), directed by Paul Johansson.
 One year later, Chatwin played an aspiring guitarist murdered by a serial killer who takes on the identities of his victims in D. J. Caruso's psychological thriller Taking Lives, based on the novel of the same name by Michael Pye.
 He was also a helper and friend of the title characters in the family-oriented comedy Superbabies: Baby Geniuses 2, a sequel to the 1999 film Baby Geniuses.
 The feature is considered one of the worst films of all time, receiving an approval rating of 0% on Rotten Tomatoes.
 Ellen Fox of the Chicago Tribune called Chatwin "the only bright spot" of the film.

-In 2004, Newsweek magazine labeled Chatwin an "Actor to Watch" based on his performance as Tyler McKay in the three-part miniseries Traffic.
+In 2004, Chatwin was singled out by Newsweek magazine as an "Actor to Watch", based on his performance as Tyler McKay in the three-part miniseries Traffic.
 He also starred opposite Kate Mara in The WB pilot Prodigy, about a child prodigy.